 Transfers between Alpha Bank accounts are provided free of charge (regardless of the amount to be transferred) at myAlpha Web, myAlpha Mobile and myAlpha Phone.

 Transfers to other domestic banks

-For transfers from an Alpha Bank account to accounts kept with other domestic banks, the following charges apply, depending on your choice of payment regarding charges:
+For transfers from an Alpha Bank account to accounts kept at other domestic banks, the following charges apply, depending on your choice of the party to be charged:

-For immediate fund transfers to accounts kept with other domestic banks (available for transfers to banks participating in the IRIS Οnline Payments system, during working days from 08:00 to 16:15, for amounts up to Euro 12,500), the sender pays an additional charge according to the current price list.
+The above commissions are not refunded if the transfer order is rejected by the other bank for any reason, such as the case of no beneficiary name match.
+For immediate transfers to other domestic banks (available for transfers to banks participating in the IRIS Οnline Payments system, submitted from 8:00 to 16:15 on working days and for amounts up to Euro 12,500), the sender pays an additional charge, according to the Bank’s current price List.

-For fund transfers to accounts kept with banks abroad, the payment method for the charges is SHA, which means that Alpha Bank's charges are paid by the sender and the recipient bank's charges by the beneficiary.
-If the recipient bank is not in the EU or if it is within the EU but the currency of the transfer is not Euro, the amount credited to the beneficiary's account may be reduced by the charges incurred by the correspondent banks that act as intermediaries for the transfer of the amount to the recipient bank.
-To view Alpha Bank's charges for simple fund transfers to accounts in other banks abroad, click here.
+For transfers to banks abroad, the payment type for the charges is shared (SHA), i.e. the Bank’s charges are paid by the sender and the beneficiary bank’s charges are paid by the beneficiary.
+In cases where the beneficiary bank is located outside the EU or is located within the EU but the order amount is not in Euro, then the amount to be credited to the beneficiary’s account may be reduced by the amount corresponding to the charges of correspondent banks which may act as intermediaries to send the order amount to the beneficiary bank.